blazium-engine/blazium-docs/tutorials/math/matrices_and_transforms.rst

 .. image:: img/matrices_and_transforms/3d-identity.png

 If you would like, it's a good idea to play around with transforms to get an understanding of how they work.
-Godot allows you to edit 3D transform matrices directly from the inspector.
+Blazium allows you to edit 3D transform matrices directly from the inspector.
 You can download this project which has colored lines and cubes to help visualize the :ref:`class_Basis` vectors and the origin in both 2D and 3D: https://github.com/godotengine/godot-demo-projects/tree/master/misc/matrix_transform

-.. note:: You cannot edit Node2D's transform matrix directly in Godot 4.0's
+.. note:: You cannot edit Node2D's transform matrix directly in Blazium's
           inspector.
-This may be changed in a future release of Godot.
+This may be changed in a future release of Blazium.

 If you would like additional explanation, you should check out 3Blue1Brown's excellent video about 3D linear transformations: